winniewy-lau/J124/finalproject.md

 I would interview CalFire Northern Region Chief,	Mike Bradley, (530) 224-2460, and CalFire Southern Region Chief,	Dave Fulcher,	 (559) 243-4127 for their comments on the wildfire trend.
 I would also interview experts in wildfires, for example, UCLA Climate scientist, Daniel Swain, PhD, (dlswain@ucla.edu).
 He studies how the atmospheric phenomena increases the risk of severe wildfires.
 His insight would add the relationship between climate change and wildfire to the story.
 I would also interview UC Davis Department of Public Health Sciences Professor Irva Hertz-Picciotto (ihp@ucdavis.edu).
 She studies the potential health impacts of wildfire, smoke and ash.
 She would add the impact of wildfires to the story.

 Regarding additional sources, I would use the statistics of wildfires on CalFire website (https://www.fire.ca.gov/stats-events/), because it tells us the most updated statistics, including the fires in 2020 and 2021.
 I would also use the report on "Top 20 Largest California Wildfires" by CalFire (https://www.fire.ca.gov/media/4jandlhh/top20_acres.pdf), because it tells us the trend of more severe wildfire in California.
 The report shows that five out of the top 6 largest California Wildfires occurred in 2020 and 2021.
-The acres burned by the August Complex in 2020 and Dixie Fire in 2021 have surpassed the Mendocino Complex in 2018 which was the largest wildfire in 2013-2019,
+The acres burned by the 2020 August Complex and active 2021 Dixie Fire have surpassed the Mendocino Complex in 2018 which was the largest wildfire in 2013-2019,

 ## Part 2.
 Data Visualization